 If you would like to talk to us about stress in the workplace or other risk management and insurance issues, please contact Chris on email@example.com

 Categories: Employee Benefits & Healthcare

 I joined Sutton Winson in November 2011 as an Account Executive and now manage the Healthcare Division.
 I previously worked for SJA International and Legal & General in various different departments.
 I specialise in Private Medical Insurance and Group Risk Products and have been doing this for over 15 years.
-I assist companies with their employee benefits and help find the best possible deal or solutions and I hold the Chartered Insurance Institute Certificate (Cert CII).
+I assist companies with their employee benefits and help find the best possible deal or solutions.
+I hold the Chartered Insurance Institute Certificate (Cert CII).